eljojo/faircamp-fork/BUILD.md

 **2. Optionally install libvips**

-Faircamp will run perfectly fine without libvips, but compiling with libvips adds certain image processing benefits:
+Faircamp will run perfectly fine without libvips, but compiling with libvips adds two image processing benefits:

-- Significantly faster and more robust image processing
+1. Faster image processing
-- Slightly better image quality
-- Support for HEIF images
+2. Support for HEIF images

 As installing libvips (and the right version of it - at least [v8.13.3](https://github.com/libvips/libvips/releases/tag/v8.13.3))